At the Foyer of Thessaloniki Concert Hall, Greece [@Irini]

 FLUTE

-Lee has served as assistant lecturer at the University of Hong Kong’s Department of Music since 2022, spearheading the Department’s performance programme.
-He also teaches woodwind chamber music at the Hong Kong Academy for Performing Arts, and has served, between 2022-23, as flute faculty of the Lucerne Festival Academy.
+Lee has served as assistant lecturer at The University of Hong Kong’s Department of Music since 2022, spearheading the Department’s performance curriculum.
+He also teaches woodwind chamber music at the Hong Kong Academy for Performing Arts, and has served as flute faculty of the Lucerne Festival Academy (2022-23) and the South China Contemporary Creative Institute (2025) in addition to having given masterclasses at EdUHK, HKUST and LCSD Music Office.

 For upcoming activities, visit SCHEDULE.